oovm/cargo-tools/projects/cargo-workspace/readme.md

 - Detect circular dependencies
 - Support for glob patterns in workspace members
 - Handle workspace inheritance for package versions
+- Resume from interrupted publish sessions with checkpoint mechanism

 ## Installation